 Are times less extraordinary now?

-There is not the this terrorist threat that Bush uh told us about, the president told us about.
+Are the Democrats right there is not this terrorist threat that Bush told us about, the president told us about?

-In many instances, I and others have said, did you need this provision?
+Throughout the last three years, as we've constantly reviewed the Patriot Act, in many instances, I and others have said, did you need this provision?

 And the answer was, well, no.

-Uh well, we haven't used it.
+Well, we haven't used it.

 We haven't found it necessary to use, but it's important we have it in the law.

-And uh that has been said of three or four of the major provisions that we've sought to adjust some.
+And that has been said of three or four of the major provisions that we've sought to adjust some.

-So in the end, when they were not used, and I would concur, not abused, but they were protections that law abiding citizens in our country had had in the past, that some illegal activities hid behind, there's no question about it.
+So in the end, when they were not used, and I would concur, not abused, but they were protections that law-abiding citizens in our country had had in the past, that some illegal activities hid behind.

-Uh that's kind of the character of a free society.
+That's kind of the character of a free society.

 Well, then we said, okay, if they're not necessary, and we believe they have moved across the line and have weakened the overall protection of law-abiding citizens, let's put them back in place.